San Luca feud: History

-The Duisburg massacre
+Duisburg massacre

 Mugshot of Marco Marmo, one of the victims of the Duisburg massacre.

-The conflict then received significant new public attention on 15 August 2007 when six Italian men belonging to the Pelle-Romeo clan were shot dead in their cars in front of a pizzeria near the train station of Duisburg in western Germany.
+The conflict then received significant new public attention on 15 August 2007 when six Italian nationals belonging to the Pelle-Romeo clan were shot dead in their cars in front of a pizzeria in Duisburg, Germany, near the central train station.
+The victims, aged 16 to 38, were all employees or co-owners of the pizzeria, and killed as they arrived for an 18th birthday celebration.
+Four of them were long-time residents of North Rhine-Westphalia, while two had recently travelled over from Italy.

 One of the killed men, Marco Marmo, was seen as responsible for the murder of Maria Strangio.
 It is believed that the men had moved to Germany to escape the feud.
-Giovanni Strangio was identified as one of the two gunmen who fired more than 70 shots.
+Giovanni Strangio was identified as one of the two gunmen who fired more than 70 shots from automatic firearms.
 The second gunman is believed to be Strangio's brother-in-law Giuseppe Nirta (born in 1973), also wanted for international cocaine trafficking.

 In Germany, the massacre instigated the mafianeindanke movement, inspired by the example of the anti-Mafia movement Addiopizzo in Sicily.

 Chasing the suspects

 A massacre of this size had been unprecedented in the history of the 'Ndrangheta.
 Italian police drastically heightened security measures in San Luca as a result, and arrested over 30 'Ndrangheta members, including Giovanni Luca Nirta.
 Nirta's rival Francesco Vottari was arrested on 12 October 2007.
 German and Italian police cooperated, and four members of the Strangio-Nirta clan were arrested in December 2007; the main suspect of the shooting, Giovanni Strangio, was however able to escape.
 The head of the Strangio-Nirta clan, Giuseppe Nirta was arrested on 23 May 2008 and his son and successor Paolo Nirta (a cousin of Giovanni Strangio) on August 7, 2008.

 Police concluded from telephone surveillance that the 'Ndrangheta clan bosses had negotiated a cease fire near the Sanctuary of Our Lady of Polsi in Aspromonte, a traditional meeting place of the 'Ndrangheta.
 According to prosecutor Nicola Gratteri the elite bosses of the 'Ndrangheta imposed a peace directly after the Duisburg massacre.

 On 12 March 2009, Dutch police arrested Giovanni Strangio and his brother-in-law, Francesco Romeo, in an apartment in Diemen near Amsterdam, after German police learned that they were hiding there by following clues found in Nirta's flat after his arrest.
 On 11 February 2010, police arrested Sebastiano Nirta in San Luca suspected of being Strangio's accomplices in the Duisburg killings.
 The jailed Giuseppe Nirta received an additional arrest warrant.
 Both were charged on the basis of DNA evidence recovered from the crime scene.